GWCA BOARD MEMBERS

 Brittany Barry is a conductor, music educator, and clarinetist.
 Currently a doctoral student at McGill University in Montreal, she is pursuing a D.Mus. in wind conducting and researching conductor health and wellness.
 Brittany graduated from the University of Delaware in 2024 with a dual-concentration Master of Music degree in clarinet performance and wind conducting.
 While at UD, she was a graduate assistant and woodwind tech for the Fightin' Blue Hen Marching Band and UD Pep Band.
 Brittany holds a Bachelor's degree in Music Education from Gettysburg College and previously taught elementary and middle school concert band and high school marching band in central Pennsylvania.

-GWCA Projects: Social Media, March Madness (Sp'25),
+GWCA Projects: Newsletter, March Madness (Sp'25),

 Malcolm Burke